martincartledge/martincartledge.github.io/array-data-structure.md

 - The types of values can not be fixed
 - Can not use strings as an index to an element, must use an integer

-> Note: using bracket notation (`[]`) will not set or retrieve an element from the array, instead it will set or retrieve a variable that is associated with that array's object property collection.
-You can read more about that [right here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Properties)

 ## Static vs Dynamic Arrays

 ### Static